 Join Reliability Working Group Online Community (ESIG members only)

 System Planning Working Group – Chair, Aaron Bloom, NextEra Analytics

 Topics covered by this working group include generation and transmission planning studies; both technical and economic aspects of integration studies of electrical, thermal, gas and transportation systems; capacity adequacy and flexibility; and alternative sources of system flexibility services.

-System Operation and Market Design Working Group – Chair, Aidan Tuohy, EPRI
+System Operations and Market Design Working Group – Chair, Aidan Tuohy, EPRI

 Topics covered by this working group include system operation and operating practices, market design and operation, and operational forecasting.

 Join System Operations and Market Design Working Group Online Community (ESIG members only)

 Research and Education Working Group – Chair, Mark O’Malley, NREL

 Topics covered by this working group are biased towards the longer term and include the incorporation of a high share of renewable energy in the future energy supply, and the understanding and analysis of the interactions among energy systems (electric, fuel, thermal) and other infrastructures (transportation, water, communication and data systems).
 The educational needs for the present and future challenges are also covered.